Working, Teaching, & Research

 At this time, faculty who have household members living with them with conditions other than the ones listed above do not qualify for a FFT modality arrangement.
 Likewise, at this time, faculty who have children under 12 (and who do not have one of the conditions listed above) do not qualify for a FFT modality arrangement.

 If conditions around the pandemic worsen, we will further modify the criteria for this modality arrangement guided by advice from our health expert colleagues.
-Note: Deadline to submit requests was August 20, 2021.
+The deadline to submit requests for Fall 2021 was August 20, 2021.
+The deadline to submit requests for Spring 2022 was January 16, 2022.

 Working and Research